snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

 * Changed `setUrlEndpoint` builder to accept an NSString instead of an NSURL
   - You now only need to set resource name for the collector.

 The SPTracker has also had all of its tracking functions updated to match the changes to how events are constructed.
-The function names are mostly the same except that they now accept only a single variable in the form of the event object just created.
+The function names are mostly the same however they now accept only a single variable in the form of the event object created.

+{% highlight objective-c %}
+// Create the event object
+SPPageView *event = [SPPageView build:^(id<SPPageViewBuilder> builder) {
+    [builder setPageUrl:@"DemoPageUrl"];
+    [builder setReferrer:@"DemoPageReferrer"];
+}];

+// Track the event
+[tracker trackPageViewEvent:event];
+{% endhighlight %}

+We have also added preliminary support for a Geo-Location context.
+Due to some difficulty involved in actually getting the relevant data we have left it up to you, the developer, to get the data for us to add to the Tracker.

+During SPSubject creation you can now specify if you intend to use this context:

+{% highlight objective-c %}
+SPSubject * subject = [[SPSubject alloc] initWithPlatformContext:YES andGeoContext:YES];
+{% endhighlight %}

+You will then need to populate the various geo-location data points.
+At a minimum you must populate the Latitude and Longitude fields:

+{% highlight objective-c %}
+[subject setGeoLatitude:123.123]
+[subject setGeoLongitude:-123.123]
+{% endhighlight %}

+The context will now be automatically added to all of your events.

 <h2><a name="ios-9.0">4. iOS 9.0 and XCode 7 changes</a></h2>

 With the release of iOS 9.0 several parts of the Tracker have had to be updated to keep everything running smoothly:

-* Force the use of HTTPS for anyone detected to be running iOS 9.0 in keeping with the [security rules][9.0-release-notes]. ([#231][231])
+* Forcing the use of HTTPS for anyone detected to be running iOS 9.0 in keeping with the [security rules][9.0-release-notes]. ([#231][231])
-* Have removed the ability to use OpenIDFA under iOS 9.0+ (it is still working for older versions) ([#175][175])
+* Have removed the ability to use OpenIDFA under iOS 9.0+ (still functional for older versions) ([#175][175])

 With the release of XCode 7+ we have also had to instrument several other changes: